bbyte/DoorBell-NodeMCU32/README.md

 1. DFPlayer Mini:
    - RX -> GPIO16
    - TX -> GPIO17
+   - BUSY -> GPIO26 (Required for stable operation)
    - VCC -> 5V
    - GND -> GND

 2. Buttons:
    - Downstairs Button -> GPIO32 (and GND)
    - Door Button -> GPIO33 (and GND)

+## Operation Modes

+### Digital Mode
+The default mode uses digital input (0 or 1) for button detection.
+This is straightforward and works well with simple button setups where the input signal is clean and stable.

+### Analog Mode
+When connecting to an existing building doorbell system, the input signal might be unstable or have varying voltage levels.
+In analog mode, the system reads voltage values and uses an algorithm to analyze the input pattern to determine valid button presses.

+The current algorithm works by:
+- Monitoring voltage changes over time
+- Analyzing the pattern of voltage changes
+- Using thresholds and timing to determine valid button presses

+Note: The analog detection algorithm may need adjustment for different building systems as voltage patterns can vary.
+You can modify the thresholds and timing parameters in the configuration.

 ## Features